STEP 1 – INVESTIGATION OF A POSSIBLE CRIMINAL ACT

-Please note, that “reasonable expectation of privacy” is a legal term rather than an accurate portrayal of where officers cannot search.
-Officers can “tail” a person of interest by following that person from location to location.
-To most, this would seem aggravating and unreasonable, but officers can go anywhere open to the public while investigating an alleged crime.
-Therefore, officers can park outside an individual’s home, even for multiple days at a time, without violating any “reasonable expectation of privacy.”
-In California v.
-Greenwood, the Supreme Court held that when a person places their trash cans on the curb for pick up, an officer can open and go through the cans without restriction.
-Although most people may consider these methods as highly unwelcome, courts have found them to be satisfactory approaches of searching without a warrant.
+Don’t be fooled, though: “reasonable expectation of privacy” is more of a legal term of art than an accurate description of where an officer can’t search.
+An officer can “tail” a suspect by following that suspect around from place to place.
+A normal person would find this annoying and unreasonable, but the officer is free to go anywhere open to the public in investigating.
+This includes parking on the street outside a suspect’s home, even for days at a time.
+In California vs. Greenwood, the Supreme Court even found that when an individual places garbage on the curb to be taken away, an officer can open these bags and go through them freely.
+Again, these investigation techniques are highly objectionable to most people, but courts have found them to be acceptable methods of searching without a warrant.

-Getting a Search Warrant
+Getting A Search Warrant: